-Before we dive in the topic, let me give you the smallest explanation of what’s the difference between demat and trading account so that we are all on the same page.
+Before we dive into the topic, let me give you the smallest explanation of what’s the difference between demat and trading accounts so that we are all on the same page.

-Just as money is kept in your saving account, similarly your bought stocks are kept in your demat account.
+Just as money is kept in your savings account, similarly your bought stocks are kept in your demat account.
 When you buy a stock, it gets credited in your demat account.
 And when you sell it, it gets debited from the same.
 At any time, your demat account reflects all your holding stocks.
-By the way, demat account is the short form for ‘Dematerialised account’.
+By the way, a demat account is a short form for ‘Dematerialised account’.

 On the other hand, a trading account is a medium to buy and sell shares in a stock market.
 It is used to place purchase or selling order for a stock in the market.